valtimo-platform/valtimo-documentation/release-notes/major12/12.2.0/valtimo-backend-libraries.md

   | Shedlock                              | `5.13.0`        | `5.14.0`        |
   | Netty Codec                           | `4.1.106.Final` | `4.1.112.Final` |

+* **Valtimo uses Spring OAuth for authentication with Keycloak**

+  Valtimo can connect to keycloak using OAuth 2.0 and OpenID Connect.
+  See [this page](/using-valtimo/keycloak-iam/configuring-keycloak.md) for more information.

 ## Bugfixes

 The following bugs were fixed: